 Do I need a COVID vaccine or vaccination certificate to enter Austria?

 No, you don't.
-As of today, COVID vaccination passports or certificates are not a mandatory to enter Austria.
-Now if you are a Covid vaccine certificate holder, you won't need to present a negative PCR test nor to follow a quarantine unless you are traveling from a "virus variant areas".
-Since information may change quickly, we advise you to follow up on the latest Austria travel updates and/or contact your local embassy.
+As of today, COVID vaccination passports or certificates are not mandatory to enter Austria.
+Now if you are a Covid vaccine certificate holder, you don't need this document and you won't need to present a negative PCR test nor to follow a quarantine.

 What are the processing options for the application for a Health Declaration Form?